 The microcontroller is an Atmel ATMEGA328, which handles everything in the transceiver.
 It reads the rotary ecncoder and switches, updates the LCD display, takes care of rx/tx switching, squelch/mute and generating the CTCSS tones.
 The RSSI signal strength is read from the IF and converted by the internal ADC.
 As a result the S-meter in the LCD is displayed.
 The software allows different settings via the menu, stores these in the internal eeprom so it remembers the last frequency when switched off.

 The transceiver allows VFO of 10 memory channels, each programmable with their own repeater shift and/or CTCSS.
 It is possible to continuously scan memories, and the scanning stops for a few seconds when a signal is received.
+Finally, it is possible to listen at the input of a repeater when a shift is set by closing switch S.

 I designed a double sided PCB which is professionally manufactured for this project.
 On the bottomlayer are the SMD parts mounted (blue), while all “normal” parts are soldered on the toplayer.